EmotionCognitionLab/ET-remove-artifacts/README.md

 Download this repository to your local drive, making sure that the .m and .mlapp files are located in the same directory.

 The project is written and tested on Matlab 2019a.
-Probably won't work on earlier versions of Matlab due to use of uicomponents that were introduced in later Matlab versions.
+The application GUI might not work with older Matlab versions due to use of uicomponents that were introduced in later Matlab versions.

-I recommend using Windows for complete functionality.
-I noticed some minor issues when testing this program on a Mac (e.g., cosmetic stuff and hotkey functionality in the plot editor).
+Required Matlab Dependency: Signal Processing Toolbox

 ## Pupil Preprocessing - Overview